-Sustainable agriculture practices often have multiple positive outcomes.
+Sustainable agricultural practices often have multiple positive outcomes.
 For example, cover crops can sequester carbon, lowering GHG emissions while also reducing soil and nutrient run-off, protecting our growers' most vital assets.
-In a similar fashion, reduced tillage can protect soil from wind and water erosion, and over time, it can improve soil resiliency adding a long-term benefit for growers.
+In a similar fashion, reduced tillage can protect soil from wind and water erosion and, over time, can improve soil resiliency, adding a long-term benefit for growers.
 These types of sustainable agriculture practices are critical to ensuring a viable supply chain into the future, while also reducing environmental impacts.

 Sustainable agriculture is a key topic for ADM because it contributes to all five of the SDGs we've identified as core for our business.